 Quick Summary

-The period of the Ahom Dynasty is an important part of Assam’s history.
+The period of the Ahom Dynasty is an integral part of Assam’s history.
 Sukaphaa, a prince from Mong Mao, started the Ahom dynasty in Assam after crossing the challenging Patkai Mountains.
 From the 13th to the 19th century, other tribal groups were notable parts of Assam’s history.
 The Kachari, Chutia, and Koch tribes were the predominant tribes during this period.

 The Ahom people effectively merged with the local culture, contributing significantly to their prosperity.